xflr6/current/README.rst

 |PyPI version| |License| |Downloads|

 Get the path of a file relative to the current module.
 Import a Python module relative to the current module.
 Temporarily change ``sys.path`` for imports.
+Get the path of a file relative to the module of the current caller.

 Installation
 ------------